Sevchikk/Survival-Game-S4G/README.md

-Survival-Game-S4G 🎮
+Survival-Game-S4G
 Description
 Survival Game is a project developed for the S4G portfolio, where the player must collect coins while avoiding enemies within a limited time.
 The game features two scenes: a menu and a gameplay area, with unique mechanics and an interface.
-All scripts and Unity setup were created by me as a solo developer.
+All scripts and Unity setup were created by me.
 Features
 Scenes: